View MapView Map

 Charles Fort

-Kinsale Harbour Cruise
+Kinsale Harbour Cruises

 The Old Head Kinsale & Signal Tower

-If you continue on your journey from Kinsale to Clonakilty, make sure to take the road south along the coast to Old Head of Kinsale, a stunning peninsula jutting over three kilometres into the Atlantic Ocean with a sense of history to match its spectacular setting.
+If you continue on your journey from Kinsale to Clonakilty, make sure to take the road south along the coast to the Old Head of Kinsale, a stunning peninsula jutting over three kilometres into the Atlantic Ocean with a sense of history to match its spectacular setting.

 Time to visit Clonakilty